-Assessment I E O ١ The development is sized appropriately to achieve a three bedroom dwelling with an open plan living area on the 1st floor.
-The early of the development connet be reduced due to the flood constraints.
+U The development is sized appropriately to achieve a three bedroom dwelling with an open plan living area a n the 1st floor.
+The early of the development connet be reduced due to the fleed constraints.
 Nevertheless, the build form The scale of the development cannot be reduced due to the flood constraints.
-Nevertheless, the build form is broken into two separate buildings that have appropriate building separation between each dwelling and conforms to the applicable setback controls to ensure that the development does not look oversized or incompatible with the surrounding environment.
-A single storey built form has not been proposed due to the flood controls that apply.
+Nevertheless, the build form Is broken into two separate buildings that have appropriate building separation between each dwelling and onforms to the applicable setback controls to ensure that the development does not look oversized o ncompatible with the surrounding environment. ١. compatible with the surrounding environment. single storey built form has not been proposed due to the flood controls that apply. tolligio eteroy balle form had not book proposed add to the hood controls that appriy.